slabstech/gaganyatri.com/_posts/opensource/2022/2022-08-10-building-hpc-saas-startup-from-browser.md

 6. Built Secure Apps with DevSecOps using CodeQL, Dependabots, CI-Jazzer
 7. How to build/test/release/deploy Application within minutes using Github Actions
 8. Build lean Apps with Docker and deploy to DockerHub and GitHub package registry
+9. Generate Stripe payment links with Actions for Books/Products
+10. Generate Amazon Affiliate links for KindleBooks and Wishlists
+11. Periodically publish art snippets to Twitter with tweet-action.

 How all of its done on the Browser with Zero cost.